 Note that all entering freshmen are automatically considered for the Chancellor’s Merit and Black and Gold scholarships based on their high-school GPA.
 Students with a 3.4-3.74 GPA qualify for a $1,000/yr scholarship, students with a 3.75-3.99 GPA qualify for a $1,500/yr scholarship, and students with a 4.0 GPA qualify for a $2,000/yr scholarship.

 Bill Carlsen Undergraduate Scholarship in Atmospheric Sciences

 Named after one of the nation’s first television meteorologists, the Bill Carlsen Scholarship provides a stipend of $500 to $1,000 to an exceptional undergraduate student from southeast Wisconsin who is enrolled in UWM’s Atmospheric Science program.
-Applications are typically due by the end of February.
+Applications are typically due by the end of February or March.

 UWM Honors College Scholarships

 Approximately twenty scholarships are available each year to students enrolled in UWM’s Honors College.
 Information is provided directly to students within the Honors College in December, with scholarship applications due in March.
 Stipend amounts vary per award.